Vaidehee-Bindal/Web_Visual_Design_Editor/README.md

 ```

 The Express API contains no frontend rendering logic.
 Canvas names are unique per user, queries always include the authenticated user ID, and `deletedAt` distinguishes active documents from trash documents.

+## Design and Architecture Decisions

+### React Konva for the editor surface

+The canvas uses React Konva `Stage`, `Layer`, shape nodes, and `Transformer` instead of HTML elements positioned with CSS.
+This gives the editor a scene graph suited to graphical composition, supports native dragging and transforms, and makes PNG export possible from the same rendered stage.
+Konva events are translated back into serializable React state so the persisted document remains independent of the canvas runtime.

+### React state as the source of truth

+The active canvas and its elements live in React state.
+Drag and transform handlers normalize changes into element properties such as `x`, `y`, `width`, `height`, `radius`, and `rotation`.
+This avoids keeping a separate hidden Konva document and makes properties-panel editing, undo/redo, autosave, and persistence operate on one consistent model.

+### Focused frontend components

+`Editor` coordinates workflow state, while `CanvasStage`, `Toolbar`, `PropertiesPanel`, `CanvasList`, and collection pages own focused UI concerns.
+This keeps rendering, controls, property editing, and saved-canvas navigation replaceable without putting the entire product in one component.

+### Routes, controllers, validators, and models

+The backend uses a conventional Express flow: routes authenticate and dispatch requests, controllers apply application rules, Zod validates external input, and Mongoose owns the database schema.
+The API does not contain frontend-specific rendering behavior, and the frontend does not construct MongoDB queries.

+### REST payloads are full editable canvas documents

+Create and update requests use the same canvas shape.
+This makes manual save and autosave share one API contract, keeps reload behavior predictable, and allows the backend to validate the complete document before replacing editable state.
+The server controls ownership, timestamps, normalized names, and deletion state.

+### Per-user ownership and soft deletion

+Every canvas query includes the authenticated user ID.
+Names are unique per user through a normalized `nameKey` and compound index, rather than globally across all accounts.
+Soft deletion preserves a recovery path and keeps permanent deletion as an explicit action from the trash view.

+### Validation at two boundaries

+Zod rejects malformed or oversized request data before database work begins.
+Mongoose then enforces schema types, enum values, limits, timestamps, and indexes at persistence time.
+The two layers protect both the HTTP boundary and direct model operations.

+### Direct API and Next.js proxy support

+The typed frontend client can call Express directly with `NEXT_PUBLIC_API_URL`, or use the Next.js catch-all proxy with `BACKEND_API_URL`.
+Supporting both keeps local development simple while allowing deployments where the browser should communicate with one same-origin frontend URL.

+### Authentication is optional for local composition, required for persistence

+Anonymous users can experiment with a local in-browser canvas without creating an account.
+Cloud CRUD operations require Google authentication, which keeps the first-use experience lightweight while ensuring saved documents have a verified owner.

 ## Safety and Security